kyle-ilantzis/slap-reviews/README.md

 # Usage

+    $> node index.js init

+First time setup to find the latest review and post it on slack.

-    $> node index.js
+    $> node index.js update

 This will run the script and post your latest reviews to slack.

-Setup a cron job to run the script every so often.
+Setup a cron job to run the updat script every so often.

 # License